derhansen/sf_event_mgt/Documentation/Faq/Index.rst

 Configured price options do not show up in frontend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Make sure that the date for the price option is valid.
-Also make sure, that you use ``{event.currentPrice}`` in your
+Also make sure, that you use :php:`{event.currentPrice}` in your
 Fluid template to output the current price.

 How can I use the iCalDownload action in the Listview?